5 DAYS IN LEBANON – HERE ARE THE BEST ATTRACTIONS

 Jeita Grotto – Harissa – Byblos – 1 Day

-My favorite day was when I visited these three attractions in one day because they are some of the best places to visit in Lebanon.
+My favorite day was when I visited these three spots in one day because they are some of the best places to visit in Lebanon.

 Many tour operators offer tours to these places in one day, and it is definitely doable.